Do I Have to Pay Alimony to a Spouse Who Was Unemployed or Underemployed By Choice?

 The answer to that question involves a lengthy list of variables, including but not limited to:

 - Potential of both spouses to become economically self-sufficient.

 - Education and employment history.

 - The amount of marital property and how it will be divided.

 - Previous standard of living.

 In Illinois, spousal support is in no way based on behavior that might have led to the divorce.
-It is determined by one spouse's need to receive it and the other's ability to pay the amount for a set period of time.
-Temporary spousal maintenance may be required throughout the divorce process, until the divorce decree is finalized.
+Eligibility for spousal maintenance is determined by one spouse's need to receive it and the other's ability to pay the ordered amount for a set period of time.
+Temporary spousal maintenance may be required throughout the divorce process, and it may last until the divorce decree is finalized.